How to rank on ChatGPT: 7 tactics that work

 7. Monitor what ChatGPT says about your business

-Run these queries monthly: "What is the best [your service] in [location]?", "Who are the top [your category] providers?", "[Your business name], what do you know about them?"
-Record the responses.
-The gaps in your current citation profile point to the specific content interventions needed.
-Share of voice across 30 target queries, tracked monthly, is the clearest measure of whether your programme is working.
+Run these queries monthly: "What is the best [your service] in [location]?", "Who are the top [your category] providers?", and "[Your business name], what do you know about them?"
+Record the answers.
+The gaps point to the specific content interventions you need.
+Share of voice across 30 target queries, tracked month over month, is the clearest single measure of whether your programme is working.
+If you do not know what ChatGPT currently says about your business, you are building blind.

 How ChatGPT selects its sources